warmuuh/milkman/readme.md

 # ![Milkman Logo](img/milk-bottle.png) Milkman - An Extensible Request/Response Workbench

 Milkman is heavily inspired by Postman.
 But I got sick of all those electron-based applications that need ages and loads of memory to start up.
 Therefore i created a JavaFx-based workbench for crafting requests / responses.
-It is not limited to e.g. http (or more specificaly rest) requests.
+It is not limited to e.g. http (or more specifically rest) requests.
 Due to nearly everything being a plugin, other things are possible, like database-requests or GRPC, GraphQl, etc...